 In a Sept.
 16, 2006 post to his blog, Rogoff Joins the Pigou Club, Mankiw listed some three dozen other economists and pundits who have publicly advocated higher Pigovian taxes, such as gasoline taxes or carbon taxes.
 The list includes, in addition to several individuals mentioned here, such notables from economics, finance and journalism as Alan Greenspan, Gary Becker, William Nordhaus, Richard Posner, Anthony Lake, Martin Feldstein, Gregg Easterbrook and Lawrence Summers.
 (Links are included.)

-In his June 1, 2008 NY Times column, The Problem With the Corporate Tax, Mankiw wrote:
+Mankiw publishes a column every six weeks in the NY Times Sunday business section.
+In his June 1, 2008 column, The Problem With the Corporate Tax, Mankiw wrote:

 I have a back-up plan for [Sen. McCain]: increase the gasoline tax.
 With Americans consuming about 140 billion gallons of gasoline a year, a gas-tax increase of about 40 cents a gallon could fund a corporate rate cut, fostering economic growth and reducing a variety of driving-related problems.
 Indeed, if we increased the tax on gasoline to the level that many experts consider optimal, we could raise enough revenue to eliminate the corporate income tax.
 And the price at the pump would still be far lower in the United States than in much of Europe.

-More recently, on Jan.
-22, 2012, Mankiw wrote in his Times column, A Better Tax System (Instructions Included):
+In his Jan.
+22, 2012 column, A Better Tax System (Instructions Included), Mankiw wrote:

 Tax Bads Rather Than Goods: A good rule of thumb is that when you tax something, you get less of it.
 That means that taxes on hard work, saving and entrepreneurial risk-taking impede these fundamental drivers of economic growth.
 The alternative is to tax those things we would like to get less of.
 Consider the tax on gasoline.
 Driving your car is associated with various adverse side effects, which economists call externalities.
 These include traffic congestion, accidents, local pollution and global climate change.
 If the tax on gasoline were higher, people would alter their behavior to drive less.
 They would be more likely to take public transportation, use car pools or live closer to work.
 The incentives they face when deciding how much to drive would more closely match the true social costs and benefits.
 Economists who have added up all the externalities associated with driving conclude that a tax exceeding $2 a gallon makes sense.
 That would provide substantial revenue that could be used to reduce other taxes.
 By taxing bad things more, we could tax good things less.